cryptolok/EPMG/README.md

 ### HowTo

-First of all, it's available [online](https://cryptolok.github.io/EPMG), but you can also install it locally.
+First of all, it's available <a href="https://cryptolok.github.io/EPMG" target="_blank">online</a>, but you can also install it locally.

 For Unix :
 ```bash